JotaQC/DayZ-Server-scripts/README.md

-# DayZ-Server-start-script
+# Scripts that I made for my DayZ Server
-This is my start.bat that I made for my own server.
+These are custom scripts I made for my server. (start.cmd and backup.ps1)